discordjs/guide/guide/interactions/slash-commands.md

 Discord provides developers with the option to create client-integrated slash commands.
 In this section, we'll cover how to register these commands using discord.js!

+In comparison to the old method of having bots respond to messages starting with a specific prefix, slash commands provide a huge number of benefits, including:

+- Integration with the Discord client interface
+- Automatic command detection and parsing of the associated options/arguments
+- Typed argument inputs for command options, e.g. "String", "User", or "Role"
+- Validated or dynamic choices for command options
+- In-channel private responses (ephemeral messages)
+- Pop-up form-style inputs for capturing additional information

+...and many more that you'll find during your own development!

 ::: tip
 This page assumes you use the same file structure as our [command handling](/creating-your-bot/command-handling.md) section.
 The scripts provided are made to function with that setup.